Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Approximate cost: $500 – $5,000

-Tip: For cheaper installation, ensure the new door will fit the already existing door frame.
+Tip: For a cheaper installation, ensure the new door fits the existing door frame.

 When renovating a rent property, keep in mind the kitchen is where people spend their time cooking and sharing meals with loved ones.
 Be sure to renovate the kitchen to wow potential renters.

 Not only is storage important for a bathroom, but it’s equally valuable for the kitchen area.
-Add more space by installing additional shelving inside the pantry, switching out your cabinets for ones that stretch all the way to the ceiling, or adding stylish railings for hanging storage.
+Add more space by installing additional shelving inside the pantry, replacing your cabinets with ones that reach the ceiling, or adding stylish railings for hanging storage.

 Approximate cost: $50 – $800